top of page

 Most people who call themselves perfectionists are not, clinically speaking, perfectionists.

-True clinical perfectionism shows up most clearly in Obsessive-Compulsive Personality Disorder (OCPD)—which is very different from OCD.
+True clinical perfectionism shows up most clearly in Obsessive-Compulsive Personality Disorder (OCPD)—which is very different from OCD (American Psychiatric Association, 2022).

 A Brief, Clear Look at OCPD

-• Rigid adherence to rules, lists, and structure
+• Preoccupation with rules, lists, order, and structure

-• Difficulty delegating unless others do things exactly their way
+• Reluctance to delegate unless others do things exactly their way

 And when these patterns go unexamined, they often get passed down.